ucb-bar/constellation/verification/readme.md

 A deadlock-free property is a property that a deadlock never happens among multiple packets.
 We assume each packet can occupy multiple channels at the same time.
 This property is checked using all of the given graphs, as each packet may have a different destination.
 Three methods are implemented to prove this property.

 The first method simply searches a loop in the union of the given graphs, where the channel dependences in all given graphs are accumulated.
+It is assumed that all graphs meet the liveness property because otherwise non-output terminals cause deadlock or one of the graphs -and ofcourse the union of them- has a loop.
 As all channels may be occupied by packets each heading for a different destination simultaneously, a loop in the union of the dependence grpahs could cause a deadlock.
 If there does not exist a loop, the routing is proven to be deadlock-free.
 Otherwise, the program returns a set of channels that form a loop.
 However, even if a loop exists, the routing could be deadlock-free because of escape channels.

 The second and third methods prove the deadlock-free property under escape channels.
 The second method takes as input a file in which the escape channels are written separated by space.
 It proves that there does not exists a loop in an extended channel dependence graph, which consists of the direct dependences (dependences among the escape channels) and the indirect dependences (dependences via non-escape channels).
 An indirect dependence exists between the escape channels when there exists a sequence of dependence between them in one of the dependecne graphs, which includes non-escape channels.
 It is assumed that the given escape channels are connected i.e. every useful channel (a channel that can receive a packet) can send a packet directly to one of them in each graph.

 The third problem tries to synthesize a valid set of escape channels.
 It iteratively generates a tentative solution that satisfies a connectivity condition and verifies it by the same problem as the second method.
 If it is not valid, we obtain a set of escape channels that form a loop of direct or indirect dependences.
 Then, from the next iteration, we impose a constraint on the synthesis problem such that that set of channels will never be included in the set of escape channels again.
 This constraint would limit the search space effectively to make our method far more efficient than exhaustive search.

-There are two versions of these three methods.
+There are two versions for the latter two methods.
 One version assumes that each given graph satisfies the liveness property, while the other version does not assume the liveness property but precomputes the maximum number of hops, where a packet is not allowed to revisit the same channel, by a simple breadth-first traversal.
 This number is used for the formulation of indirect dependence, where we have to duplicate the variables to ignore loops consisting of non-escape channels.
 The precomputation also checks the existence of reachable non-output terminals during the traversal, and terminates the program if they exist, because non-output terminals anyways cause deadlock.
 Since the second version uses more complicated formulations, unless the algorithm violates the liveness property, the first version should be used.

 ### Example